Inquire about the availability of documents in accessible formats.

 Accessible Voting Supplies

 All Vote Centers will have at least two voting booths for a chair or wheelchair, magnifying glasses, and pen grips.
-There will be three accessible ballot marking units that can accommodate a chair or wheelchair.
+There will be three (3) accessible ballot marking devices that can accommodate a chair or wheelchair.

 Accessible Ballot Marking Device at a Vote Center

-If you have a vision or physical disability, each Vote Center will have three accessible units so you can mark your ballot independently and privately.
+If you have a disability, all Vote Centers will have three (3) accessible ballot marking devices so you can mark your ballot independently and privately.
 These machines can be used by anyone!